MicrosoftDocs/win32/desktop-src/OfflineFiles/win32-offlinefilescache-renameitemex.md

 ---
-Description: 'Renames an item in the cache.
-This method is identical to the RenameItem method, except that it will attempt to do the rename operation right away.'
+Description: Renames an item in the cache.
+This method is identical to the RenameItem method, except that it will attempt to do the rename operation right away.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3D25C334-132A-46F4-B281-4B6EE27552CB'
+ms.assetid: 3D25C334-132A-46F4-B281-4B6EE27552CB
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'offline-files'
+ms.technology: offline-files
 ms.tgt_platform: multiple
-title: 'RenameItemEx method of the Win32\_OfflineFilesCache class'
+title: RenameItemEx method of the Win32\_OfflineFilesCache class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # RenameItemEx method of the Win32\_OfflineFilesCache class